scailetech/openanalytics/SETUP.md

 # Setup Guide

-## Repository Created
+## Repository Setup

-The GitHub repository has been created at: **https://github.com/SCAILE-it/openanalytics**
+The GitHub repository should be created at: **https://github.com/federicodeponte/openanalytics**

+**Note:** You'll need to create the repository on GitHub first (or it will be created automatically when you push).

 ## Push to GitHub